A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional

 One advantage of this method is the ability to reuse the same DNN-functional for different cases as shown in Fig.~\ref{fig:FermiHubbardQuarterDMET}.
-In there we show the results for one quarter and three quarter filling.
-Particularly for the one-quarter filling case, the noisy data is worse than the Hartree-Fock result, while the three-quarter result is on average an improvement.
-This is caused by the interaction energy being a more important factor for the three quarter filling, as it consists of more particles.
-This limit in particular is one in which the Hartree-Fock result struggles as it overvalues the interaction energy contribution substantially, while the FT-DMET scheme is able to deal with it more accurately (see lower panel of Fig.~\ref{fig:FermiHubbardDMET}).
+In there we show the results for one quarter and three quarter fillings.
+Particularly, for the one quarter filling case the noisy data is worse than the Hartree-Fock result, while the result for the three quarter filling is on average an improvement.
+This behavior is caused by the interaction energy being a more important factor for the three quarter filling, as it consists of more particles.
+This limit, in particular, is one for which the Hartree-Fock approach struggles as it overvalues the interaction energy contribution substantially, while the FT-DMET scheme is able to deal with it more accurately (see lower panel of Fig.~\ref{fig:FermiHubbardDMET}).